International inequality: International wealth distribution

-Global income inequality peaked approximately in the 1970s, when world income was distributed bimodally into "rich" and "poor" countries with little overlap.
+Global income inequality peaked around the 1970s, when world income was distributed bimodally between "rich" and "poor" countries, with little overlap.
 Since then, inequality has been rapidly decreasing, and this trend seems to be accelerating.
 Income distribution is now unimodal, with most people living in middle-income countries.

-As of 2000, a study by the World Institute for Development Economics Research at United Nations University found that the richest 1% of adults owned 40% of global assets, and that the richest 10% of adults accounted for 85% of the world total.
-The bottom half of the world adult population owned barely 1% of global wealth.
-Oxfam International reported that the richest 1 percent of people owned 48 percent of global wealth As of 2013, and would own more than half of global wealth by 2016.
+As of 2000, a study by the World Institute for Development Economics Research at the United Nations University found that the richest 1% of adults owned 40% of global assets, and that the richest 10% of adults accounted for 85% of the world's total.
+The bottom half of the world's adult population owned barely 1% of global wealth.
+Oxfam International reported that the richest 1% of people owned 48 percent of global wealth as of 2013, and would own more than half of global wealth by 2016.
 In 2014, Oxfam reported that the 85 wealthiest individuals in the world had a combined wealth equal to that of the bottom half of the world's population, or about 3.5 billion people.

-As of 2001, the major component of the world's income inequality (the global Gini coefficient) comprised two groups of countries (called the "twin peaks" by Quah [1997]).
+As of 2001, the major component of the world's income inequality (the global Gini coefficient) was composed of two groups of countries (called the "twin peaks" by Quah [1997]).
 The first group has 13% of the world's population and receives 45% of the world's PPP income.
-This group includes the United States, Japan, Germany, the United Kingdom, France, Australia and Canada, and comprises 500 million people with an annual income level over 11,500 PPP$.
-The second group has 42% of the world's population and receives only 9% of the world PPP income.
+This group includes the United States, Japan, Germany, United Kingdom, France, Australia and Canada, and comprises 500 million people with annual incomes over 11,500 PPP$.
+The second group accounts for 42% of the world's population but receives only 9% of its PPP income.
 This group includes India, Indonesia and rural China, and comprises 2.1 billion people with an income level under 1,000 PPP$.